Fun with infinite time Turing machines: A bizzare world with fewer reals than naturals

 Invisible to the casual user, computers communicate and work together in the background to deliver the mathematics videos you're craving.
 In this tutorial, we will use a special hacking tool to render this communication visible.
-With life demos we will learn that the domain names like uantwerpen.be we're familiar with are a thin layer around so-called IP addresses, which are the real addresses computers use to identify themselves.
+With live demos we will learn that the domain names like uantwerpen.be we're familiar with are a thin layer around so-called IP addresses, which are the real addresses computers use to identify themselves.
 We will uncover hidden information your browser sends along each request, and we'll see how easy it is to intercept traffic.

 In the second half of the talk, we will focus on several mathematical breakthroughs which are contributing every day to Internet communication protection, including the wonder of asymmetric cryptography, the mystery of safe key exchange in the open, the amazing role of elliptic cuves and the importance of formal proofs for verifying cryptographic protocols.